kirankumarkommu007/EMS/README.md

 # Employee Management System (EMS)

 EMS is a Spring Boot application designed for managing employees.
 It utilizes Thymeleaf and Bootstrap 4 for the frontend and connects to a MySQL database.
+## Setup Instructions for Running with Local System

 ## Prerequisites